kovacsx/games/collatz/README.md

 It's well known that the crime is performed by the Mastermind,
 	yet how he's exactly connected to the crime is higly elusive!

-Police assigns's it's best-of-the-best Investigator on it.. obviously YOU!
+Police assigns it's best-of-the-best Investigator on it.. obviously YOU!

 Mastermind, obviously, has mixed feeling on this and intends always stay 1 step ahead of the police work
 	by trying to mislead the Investigator by tampering with already existing clues and suspects